 4. Indicate whether program participants must meet the following requirements to ACCESS permanent housing.
-Check all that apply: Complete a period of time in transitional ho using, outpatient, inpatient, or other or other
+Check all that apply:

+Complete a period of time in transitional housing, outpatient, inpatient, or other institutional setting / treatment facility

 Maintain sobriety or abstinence from alcohol and/or drugs